 6. Playing outside builds community.

 Playing outside naturally encourages play with others.
-Whether it’s a game that uses a ball, tag, hide and seek, or even simply exploring together, children have the opportunity to expand their immediate circle of playmates and invite others into their games.
+Whether it’s a game that uses an outdoor toy like a ball, tag, hide and seek, or even simply exploring together, children can expand their immediate circle of playmates and invite others into their games.

 7. Outdoor play builds body confidence.

-When a child experiences the great outdoors, he or she gets the constant opportunity to improve upon skills.
+When a child experiences the great outdoors, they get the constant opportunity to improve upon skills.
 Whether it’s throwing a rock further across the creek or field than the day before, climbing higher in a tree, spotting three new birds, making three free throws instead of two, or learning how to do a cartwheel, children get the chance to improve in a natural, low-pressure setting.

 8. Playing outside integrates exercise.

-When outside, children run, jump, climb, walk, scoot, skip, leap, squat, throw, and lift.
+Children run, jump, climb, walk, scoot, skip, leap, squat, throw, and lift when outside.
 An outdoor landscape provides nature’s perfect gym for children to experience and explore.

 9. Outdoor play is essential to child development.

 A freeforestschool.org article by Jennifer Welch explains this perfectly.
 “How does outdoor play support this important process in brain and body development?
 Experiences and movement!
-Repeatedly throwing rocks in the water not only builds physical strength, but also mental connections: Is one arm or two required to get a rock to the water?
+Repeatedly throwing rocks in the water builds physical strength and mental connections.
+For example, is one arm or two required to get a rock to the water?
 Which arm throws better or farther?
 Large versus small, and how that equates to how heavy a rock feels.
 Once throwing becomes automatic through repetition, the brain starts to make connections regarding higher-level concepts such as rock weight and splash size.”

-“Next a child might compare the differences between sticks and rocks.
+“Next, a child might compare the differences between sticks and rocks.
 Sinks or floats?
 These are the building blocks of future learning.
 Each experience is a stepping stone to the next learning moment, and children need this valuable time to take in as much as the brain needs.
-So next time you visit the forest with a child, take a step back, and watch.
+So next time you visit the forest with a child, take a step back and watch.
 Let your little ones spend twenty minutes jumping in the same puddle or go back and forth over a fallen log.
 The body is teaching the brain, over and over again!
-It’s incredibly important work.”
+It’s critical work.”

 10. Spending time in nature can bring peace to the brain.

-A study conducted at the University of Illinois shows that children with ADHD demonstrate greater attention after a 20-minute walk in a park than after a similar walk in a downtown area or a residential neighborhood.
-The study, conducted by child environment and behavior researchers Andrea Faber Taylor and Frances E. Kuo suggest that “natural settings can benefit everyone, even children (and adults) who have not been diagnosed with ADHD.”
+A study at the University of Illinois shows that children with ADHD demonstrate greater attention after a 20-minute walk in a park than after a similar walk in a downtown area or a residential neighborhood.
+The study, conducted by child environment and behavior researchers Andrea Faber Taylor and Frances E. Kuo, suggests that “natural settings can benefit everyone, even children (and adults) who have not been diagnosed with ADHD.”2

 Playing outside has multiple benefits for children of all ages.
 When planning your week, seek out new outdoor spaces to explore together.
-Sometimes placing a priority of experiences over objects is the best thing you can do for your child.
+Sometimes prioritizing experiences over objects is the best thing you can do for your child.
 Here’s to fewer toys and more healthy, happy families.